 GeneCards Summary for PIK3R5 Gene

-PIK3R5 (Phosphoinositide-3-Kinase, Regulatory Subunit 5) is a Protein Coding gene.
-Diseases associated with PIK3R5 include ataxia-oculomotor apraxia 3 and ataxia, early-onset, with oculomotor apraxia and hypoalbuminemia.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+PIK3R5 (Phosphoinositide-3-Kinase Regulatory Subunit 5) is a Protein Coding gene.
+Diseases associated with PIK3R5 include ataxia-oculomotor apraxia 3 and spinocerebellar ataxia, autosomal recessive 1.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include G-protein beta/gamma-subunit complex binding and 1-phosphatidylinositol-3-kinase regulator activity.
 An important paralog of this gene is PIK3R6.